 What happens after a snapshot

 Now that we know how addresses are used by the wallet, we can also learn why the balance appears to drop to 0 after a snapshot.
 When a snapshot happens, all transactions are being deleted from the Tangle, leaving only the record of how many IOTA are owned by each address.
-For example, if a snapshot was made after the transaction to Alice, the snapshot would record that address "IJMQH…" has 90 IOTA.
-However, the next time the wallet scans the Tangle to look for used addresses, the transactions will be gone because of the snapshot and the wallet will not know anymore that address "IJMQH…" belongs to it.
+For example, if a snapshot was made after the transaction to Alice, the snapshot would record that address "EJMQH…" has 90 IOTA.
+However, the next time the wallet scans the Tangle to look for used addresses, the transactions will be gone because of the snapshot and the wallet will not know anymore that address "EJMQH…" belongs to it.
 This is the reason for the need to regenerate 3 addresses (address index 0, 1 and 2) in the example so that the wallet can check the balance of each address.
 The more transactions were made before a snapshot, the further away the balance moves from address index 0 and the more addresses have to be (re-) generated after the snapshot.